Rufina Peter: Political career

-Peter first stood as a candidate in the 2017 Papua New Guinean general election, but was unsuccessful.
-She did, however, win the highest vote of any female candidate in the country.
-At that time she attributed the lack of success of women in PNG politics to the general feeling in the country that politics is a man's world and that women are ill-equipped to become political leaders.
-She said that the current political environment promotes corrupt practices and there were insufficient resources available for candidates to campaign.
-One factor she cited was that tribal leaders play a big role in voters' decisions, and they are nearly all men.
-In the 2022 general election she was one of 167 women running for the 118 seats, compared with 3,458 men.
-She was successful in the Central Province Regional seat, which meant that she became the governor of the province as well as a member of parliament.
-Papua New Guinea follows a preferential voting system and, after all votes had been tallied, she had beaten her rival, the incumbent, Robert Agarobe, by 62,361 votes to 58,917.
-Peter stood as a member of the People’s National Congress Party.
-Before her election, Papua New Guinea was one of only three countries without a woman in parliament.
-Four days later, Kessy Sawang was also elected.
+Peter contested her first political campaign in the 2017 Papua New Guinean general election, although her bid was unsuccessful.
+Nonetheless, she received the most votes of any female candidate in the country.
+At the time, she attributed the lack of success of women in PNG politics to the commonly held perception that politics is a male-dominated field, and that women are not suited to be political leaders.
+Peter observed that the existing political climate promotes corrupt practices and that candidates do not have sufficient resources to campaign effectively.
+She also noted that tribal leaders play a significant role in the decision-making of voters, and since most of them are male, this is an additional challenge for female candidates.

+In the 2022 general election, Peter was one of 167 women running for the 118 seats, compared to 3,458 men.
+She emerged victorious in the Central Province seat, becoming both the governor of the province and a member of parliament.
+Papua New Guinea employs a preferential voting system, and after all votes had been tallied, she had defeated her rival, the incumbent Robert Agarobe, with 62,361 votes to 58,917.
+Peter ran as a member of the People's National Congress Party.
+Before her election, Papua New Guinea was one of only three countries worldwide without a female parliamentarian.
+Four days later, Kessy Sawang was also elected, further increasing the number of women in the National Parliament.